himnishpersonal/himnishpersonal/README.md

 ### About Me

 Hello!
-I'm Himnish Sambaraju, a Computer Science undergraduate student at the University of Maryland, College Park.
-With a strong passion for technology and software development, I am constantly exploring new avenues in the field.
-Expected to graduate in May 2025, I am committed to leveraging my skills and knowledge to contribute meaningfully to innovative projects.
+I'm Himnish Sambaraju, a Computer Science undergraduate student at the University of Maryland, College Park, with a strong passion for technology and software development.
+Expected to graduate in May 2025, I have cultivated a diverse skill set that includes data science, machine learning, and full stack web development using Python, Node.js, and other modern technologies.
+I am dedicated to leveraging my skills and knowledge to contribute meaningfully to innovative projects and explore new avenues in the tech industry.
+Whether it's building dynamic web applications, developing predictive models, or creating insightful data visualizations, I am committed to delivering impactful solutions.
 ### Education

 - **University of Maryland, College Park**